philphilphil/isaacitems-ios/README.md

 ![Screenshot 1](http://thinkcoding.org/isaacitems/isaacitems-3.jpg)

 I learned Swift and CoreData with this project, so there may be some bad code. :)
+##Features
+Look up the effect of every Item, Trinket, Card and Rune in the game.
+Search by name or by a property of the Item.
+To find "1UP" you can search for "green" or "mushroom".
+You can create a "Tracker" for a ingame run and add items you collected and archive the run.
+All in a beautiful native iOS App.
 ##Build
 IsaacItems uses [CocoaPods](https://cocoapods.org)
 ```bash